csound/manual/docs/opcodes/midifilemute.md

 <!--
-id:midifileplay
+id:midifilemute
 category:Instrument Control:Sensing and Control
 -->
-# midifileplay
+# midifilemute
-Starts playback of a MIDI file.
-If the file is already playing, no action results.
+Toggle-mutes playback of a MIDI file (without pausing playback).
+If the file is already muted, it is unmuted.
 This opcode can be called from anywhere, it is also a non-op if used in an instrument is triggered by a MIDI event.